exasol/pytest-plugins/pytest-backend/README.md

 * Provides session level fixtures that can be turned into connection factories for the database and the BucketFS.
 * Automatically makes the tests running on the selected backends.
 * Allows selecting either or both backends from the CLI that executes the pytest.
+* Starts the selected backends preemptively and in parallel.

 ## Installation